-- 1. Define substance abuse and addiction - 2.
-Differentiate and describe the basic notions related to addiction - 3.
-Classify different drugs into categories - 4.
-Describe the effects of different types of drugs on psychological functions - 5.
-Explain different factors that influence drug abuse and addiction - 6.
-Analyze the consequences of substance abuse and addiction - 7.
-Argue different approaches to the addiction treatment - 8.
-Analyze different types of addiction prevention programs
+- 1. Define substance abuse and addiction. - 2.
+Differentiate and describe the basic notions related to addiction. - 3.
+Classify different drugs into categories and describe the effects of different types of drugs on psychological functions. - 4.
+Explain different factors that influence drug abuse and addiction. - 5.
+Analyze the consequences of substance abuse and addiction. - 6.
+Argue different approaches to the addiction treatment. - 7.
+Analyze different types of addiction prevention programs. - 8.
+Identify and explain the findings and possible specificities of relevant Croatian studies, in the context of foreign research, who have made a significant contribution to the development of psychology of addiction.